PetrovaAnastasiax/gof-prediction-model/README.md

 # Overview

-The goal of this repository is to train a code2vec model, using TensorFlow
+The goal of this repository is to train a code2vec model and create GoF pattern classifier

 ## How to run